JRopeways/jropeways.github.io/README.md

 Not much at the moment, just messing around with html

+Making my website, jropeways.github.io just to have my own website tbh so yeah

-Check out my site bc I make macOS apps
+Check out my other repo: github.com/JRopeways/handy-macOS-apps

+arch users = goofballs